As long as I don’t have to drive in it of course…

 cordless drill and screws

-wooden snowflake – was a gift!
-Learn to make it from My Altered State HERE
+wooden snowflake – was a gift from Altered State. (no longer online)

 1. Paint the main plank red.